-Stop taking lithium and seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
+Stop taking Eskalith and seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid becoming overheated or dehydrated during exercise, in hot weather, or by not drinking enough fluids.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 Do not change the amount of salt you consume in your diet.
-Changing your salt intake could change the amount of lithium in your blood.
+Changing your salt intake could change the amount of Eskalith in your blood.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: